 More and more adult leaders are using CPAP machines.
 As we understand this machine is important to individuals.
-Camo provides electric batteries to support individuals needing to power a machine.
-Please contact the camp office upon arrival.
+Camp provides electric batteries to support individuals needing to power a machine.
+A low-power cpap model is suggested for leaders who need a cpap while at camp.